Sergei Tretyakov (writer): Life and career

 Tretyakov's first play, Earth Rampant, also known as The World Turned Upside Down, directed by Vsevolod Meyerhold and premiered on March 4, 1923, was a commercial success that ran to 44 performances in 11 weeks, rescuing Moscow's Sohn Theatre, in which it was staged, from imminent bankruptcy.
 It was dedicated to "the Red Army and the first soldier of the RSFSR, Leon Trotsky".
 Tretyakov's next two plays, Can You Hear Me, Moscow? and Gas Masks (both 1924) were directed by the young Sergei Eisenstein.
 The latter was staged in the Moscow Gas Works, for maximum realism.

-In 1924 Sergei Tretyakov made a lengthy visit to China, where he taught Russian literature and collected materials for some of his later publications.
-The verse play Roar China (Rychi Kitai), about the Wanhsien Incident, had its premier at the Meyerhold Theatre on January 23, 1926, and later went on foreign tour, and on tour of provincial theatres in the USSR.
+In 1924, Sergei Tretyakov made a lengthy visit to China, where he taught Russian literature and collected materials for some of his later publications.
+He wrote the poem Roar, China!
+(Rychi Kitai), and shortly afterwards turned into a play which predicted events similar to those which ultimately occurred during the Wanhsien Incident, had its premiere at the Meyerhold Theatre on January 23, 1926, and later went on foreign tour, and on tour of provincial theatres in the USSR.
 Tretyakov also wrote the controversial I Want a Baby (1926), which has seen recent performances in Europe and America.
 The play advocated selective breeding for the purposes of political purity.
 Meyerhold immediately accepted it for production, but then spent four years battling with censorship to get it put on stage.
 Between 1930 and 1931 Tretyakov travelled in Germany, Denmark, and Austria.
 Before he fell foul of the authorities he translated and popularised other European writers such as Bertolt Brecht.
 Brecht was also familiar with Tretyakov's literary work and indeed stayed with him in 1935.
 Tretyakov contributed song lyrics to the film Song of Heroes (1932), directed by Joris Ivens and set in music by Hanns Eisler.

-Tretyakov was arrested on July 25, 1937 and charged with espionage.
+Tretyakov was arrested on July 25, 1937, during the Great Purge and charged with espionage.
 He had fallen under suspicion because of his contacts with foreign writers, and because the political attitudes he had expressed in the 1920s were no longer tolerated.
 His play I Want a Baby was denounced in Pravda in December 1937 as "a hostile slur on the Soviet family."
 He was sentenced to death on September 10, 1937, though in the introduction to the English publication of I Want a Baby, Robert Leach says it seems that in a last act of defiance he threw himself to his death down the stairwell at Butyrka prison.
 It was standard procedure for those sentenced to death to be photographed prior to execution: the last photograph of Tretyakov, staring defiantly at the camera, is reproduced in David King's book Ordinary Citizens (2003).
 Tretyakov was posthumously rehabilitated in 1956.